ACADEMIC STRUCTURE

 - Students shall be assessed as per the course examinations prescribed in the approved course structure for the respective term.

-- The End-term examinations shall be conducted by the Controller of examinations and validated and approved by the Examination committee.
+- The End-term examinations shall be conducted by the Controller of examinations and validated and approved by the examination committee.

 - The examination schedule shall be notified by the Controller of examinations at least ten days prior to the commencement of the examinations.